A Brief History of Seattle’s Federal Reserve Building

 1015 Second Avenue was originally home to “The Rialto Building” which housed the first Frederick and Neilson Department Store.
 That store moved Fifth and Pine Street (now the Nordstrom flagship store) and the Rialto building was remodeled and became a serviceman’s club.
 In 1948, the Rialto was demolished in preparation for the construction of the Federal Reserve Building.

 Building History: How it was Built

 Though the building has been vacant since the bank left in 2008, Martin Selig acquired it in 2015 in an auction.
-He plans to maintain the buildings history and carry its legacy into the future.
-He plans to add eight floors to the celebrated space and hopes to lease the space to a single company.
+Martin’s vision is to maintain the building’s history and carry its legacy into the future.
+His plans include adding additional stories to the building, implementing additional walkways and lighting to the space, and making the rooftop accessible to tenants.

 If you’re interested in learning more about the Federal Reserve Building and Martin Selig Real Estate, visit our website today!